janmazza/janmazza/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate in Economics at the European University Institute in Florence, where I work under the supervision of professors Ramon Marimon and Thomas Crossley.
-I am currently visiting the International Monetary Fund in Washington, United States.
+I am a PhD candidate in Economics at the European University Institute, where I work under the supervision of professors Ramon Marimon and Thomas Crossley.
+I am currently visiting the International Monetary Fund.

-My research interests include, but are not limited to, household finance, macro-finance, international economics, and social mobility.
+My research interests include, but are not limited to, household finance, international macro, and social mobility.

 Unclear why you would do that, but you can also find me on [{{< icon name="twitter" pack="fab">}}](http://twitter.com/jan_mazza), mostly ranting about Italian politics and Juventus FC.